-The global market was valued at USD 24,900 million in 2016 and projected to grow at an estimated CAGR of XX% during 2017-2022 (the forecast period).
+The global oilfield chemicals market is estimated to value at USD 27,263.00 million in 2018 and projected to reach at USD 34,198.62 million in 2023, at an estimated CAGR of 4.64% during 2018-2023 (the forecast period).
 The demand for the former is driven by the increased shale gas exploration & production; and growing consumption of petroleum based products in numerous end-user industries across the world.

 Oilfield chemicals form an integral part of the oil & gas industry and find extensive usage in various stages of oil exploration.
 The problems that oilfields experience include water gushing into the oil well during drilling & exploration and gases like carbon dioxide and hydrogen sulfide causing equipment corrosion.
 Moreover, metal scales formed during drilling operations also interfere with the machine operations.
 With the growing emphasis on non-conventional sources such as shale gas, coal-bed methane, etc. the demand for oilfield chemicals is projected to increase in the near future.